 Assessments will include observations related to your range of motion, posture and reports of pain.
 Any detected issues in posture can then be quickly remedied through practical advice and a tailored program, just for you.
 This way, you can practice healthy self-management instead of relying solely on massage!

 And there you have it – if you’ve experienced pain related to work, you’re not alone.
 But rest assured, with the right amount of self-care and professional care, you’ll soon be back to your healthy self!
-Get in touch with Northern Myotherapy to find out more or book an appointment today.
+Get in touch with our trusted and experienced myotherapy team in Brunswick area to find out more or book an appointment today.